ahua1994/CS50X-Final-Project---Andy-Hua/README.md

     Created May 2022 by Andy Hua

     Game Instructions:
+        Love2D is required to play, drag and drop this entire folder into the Love2D client.
         Movement - Arrow Keys
         Next Dialogue - 'A' Key (Only in the Castle) Please keep clicking 'A' in the castle or else the text will overlap in later portions of the game.